JamesS237/outfitter-introduction/README.md

 #### nitty gritty
 Please note all slide content and descriptions are owned by their creator

-Swipe.to logo is owned Swipe.to
+Swipe.to logo is owned by Swipe.to